 With rising gas prices, many Canadians are re-evaluating how they get around.
-As COVID-19 lockdown restrictions begin to ease, the country is beginning to open up again.
-Unfortunately, the recent surge in fuel prices have not made returning to the office very appealing.
-Many are searching for alternatives.
+With continuous surges in fuel prices, many are searching for alternatives.
 The benefits of commuting on a bicycle are plentiful: It’s good for the environment, saves you money, and can even be faster than getting stuck in traffic.
-However, not everyone likes idea of an intense workout first thing in the morning.
-Commuting by e-bike allows you to be able to experience the benefits of cycling without the workout.
-We’ve put together a guide to e-bikes; examine what qualifies as one, the different types available, and your insurance options.
-Additionally, we will also look at cost-friendly alternatives to purchasing a new e-bike.
+However, not everyone likes the idea of an intense workout first thing in the morning.
+Commuting by electric bike allows you to experience the benefits of cycling without an intense workout.
+We’ve put together a guide to e-bikes.
+Examine what qualifies as one, the different types available, and your insurance options.
+Additionally, we explore cost-effective alternatives to purchasing a new bike.

 What are E-Bikes?

-An electric bicycle, or e-bike, is a bicycle with an electric motor that you can activate in order to assist you or replace pedalling.
-It is a two- or three-wheel cycle with a seat, pedal and electric motor.
-An e-bike is also a bicycle that has a handlebar for steering, working pedals and braking systems.
-To legally drive an e-bike in Canada, you must be 16 years of age or older and wear a helmet.
-There is no licence necessary because of the limited power, speed restriction, safety features, and ease of use that these bikes offer.
-Your e-bike must meet certain requirements to legally operate on roads in Ontario.
+An electric bicycle, or e-bike, is a bicycle equipped with an electric motor that you can activate to assist you or replace pedaling.
+It is a two- or three-wheeled cycle with a seat, pedals, and an electric motor.
+An electric bike has a handlebar for steering, working pedals, and braking systems.
+To legally drive an e-bike in Canada, you must be at least 16 years of age and wear a helmet.
+No license is necessary due to the limited power, speed restrictions, safety features, and ease of use that these bikes offer.
+Your e-bike must meet specific requirements to operate legally on roads in Ontario.
 This includes its weight and speed limits.

-FYI: Removing the pedals on your e-bike makes it a motor vehicle.
-You would then require a licence, insurance and registration to operate it.
-It is also illegal for you to modify your e-bike’s electric motor to make it more powerful or to increase the speed of the bike.
+Removing the pedals on your e-bike renders it a motor vehicle.
+You would then require a license, insurance, and registration to operate it.
+It is also illegal to modify your e-bike’s electric motor to increase its power or speed.

 Operating an E-Bike